 About Unpaid Carers Improvement

-The Unpaid Carer’s Improvement Programme aims to support health and social care staff to have the skills, knowledge and confidence to identify, involve and support carers to ensure that health and care services are designed and delivered to meet the needs of unpaid carers.
+The Unpaid Carer’s Improvement Programme aims to support health and social care staff to have the skills, knowledge and confidence to identify, involve and support carers, to ensure that health and care services are designed and delivered to meet their needs.

-Scotland has up to 1.1 million people involved in providing unpaid care, and this has increased – and become more challenging - as a result of the Covid-19 pandemic.
-Unpaid carers play a vital role in underpinning our health and social care system, and it is important to ensure they are well-supported and involved in care decisions at every level, particularly as part of health and social care integration.
+There are around 839,000 unpaid carers in Scotland, according to the most recent estimates by the Scottish Government.
+Unpaid carers play a vital role in underpinning our health and social care system, and it is important to ensure they are well-supported and involved in care decisions at every level.

-- Supporting quality planning of local carer services
+- support quality planning of local carer services including for short breaks, and

-- Improving local carer assessment and quality data collection
+- improve local carer assessment and quality data collection.

 We currently have the following resources available on improving carer involvement in hospital discharge: